okonkwoloretta/data-salaries-2023/data salaries.md

 There are no missing values in our data.

  ---
-### 2. CHECKING FOR DUPLICATE VALUES AND REMOVING THEM
+### b.
+CHECKING FOR DUPLICATE VALUES AND REMOVING THEM

 Steps: